checkthechain/checkthechain/docs/install.md

 If your shell's `PATH` does not include python scripts you may need to do something like `python3 -m pip ...` and `python3 -m ctc ...`

 Installation requires python3.7+

+## Upgrading

+Two steps:
+1. `pip install checkthechain -U`
+2. run `ctc setup` to add any new data to the data directory (can skip most steps by pressing enter)

 ## Alternative Installations